Analyzing Desk Arrangements

 - It is clearer who you should talk to for things like elbow partners and shoulder partners (such as: think of one example of ____.
 Share this with your elbow partner.
 Now turn to your shoulder partner and say what your original partner said.
 Did anyone say the same thing both times?

-- Full Group Discussions are harder to facilitate – many students need to be told to turn around and engage the people behind them
+- Discussions with all 4 people are harder to facilitate – many students need to be told to turn around and engage the people behind them

 - Group Whiteboarding requires transition time to turn desks around